French Cheese Wedding Cake Selections: Brie, Camembert & More

 Start with a classic combination of Brie paired with fresh berries or crisp apple slices.
 This offers a delightful balance of creamy and fresh flavours.
 The buttery Brie flavour develops over its two-month ageing process.
 Consider serving your Brie alongside a Sauvignon Blanc for an elegant wine pairing.

 For a more robust cheese pairing, try Camembert with fig spread and crusty bread.
-This creates a rich, savoury experience that'll have your guests coming back for more.
-Cheddar, a versatile cheese, can also be used in cheesecakes with sweet accompaniments like dried fruits.
+This creates a rich, savoury experience that’ll have your guests coming back for more.
+Mimolette, a distinctive French cheese, can also be featured in cheese towers alongside sweet accompaniments such as dried fruits.

-If you want refinement, pair Comté with wild berries alongside a light red wine like Pinot Noir.
+For refinement, pair Comté with wild berries alongside a light red wine, such as Pinot Noir.

 For an elegant touch, combine Ossau Iraty with dried fruits and include Tomme de Savoie for a textural contrast.

-You can elevate your selection further by creating a thorough platter featuring soft and hard cheeses alongside premium charcuterie like Jambon de Bayonne.
+You can elevate your selection further by creating a well-rounded platter featuring both soft and hard cheeses, along with premium charcuterie such as Jambon de Bayonne.
+For a nutty, firm option, include Comté, a cow's milk cheese from the Jura Mountains, which adds depth and character to your platter.

 Remember to arrange your cheeses from mild to strong, allowing guests to fully appreciate each unique flavour profile without overwhelming their palates.